Online Master's in Sustainable Natural Resource ManagementAdvance your career in wildlife biology

 This course will provide students the opportunity to develop vital professional skills in oral and written communication while preparing them to communicate clearly about science, policy, and technology issues with demographically diverse and geographically dispersed audiences.
 Content will address mass media and public understanding of science; organizational communication issues such as structure and communication networks; rhetoric, advocacy, and strategic message development; the role of public opinion and public policy; innovation and decision making; crisis communication and conflict management; emerging communication technologies; and inter-organizational and cross-disciplinary communication.

 This course will investigate some of the ethical dimensions of a life in professional science, examining dimensions of environmental and natural resource science and policy in the context of globalization, global change, and climate change.
-The course builds on the communications skill set of the science communication course by including a module on the role of science in society.
 Students critically evaluate the ethical dimensions of common scientific practice and policy issues related to sustainability and natural resources.

 Environmental Science and Sustainability Core